 Jennifer Q. McGuire

 Senior Lecturer in Collaborative Piano; Music Director of Vanderbilt Opera Theatre

-McGuire has been a vocal coach and surtitle coordinator for Cincinnati Opera and Dayton Opera.
-She has also played for Nashville Opera and the Nashville Symphony Chorus, and is a regular official pianist for the Metropolitan Opera National Council auditions.
-McGuire was a repetitor at the AIMS festival in Graz, Austria, from 2008-10.
-In 2014, she co-founded a mentoring program for young professional vocal coaches with the collaborative pianist Roger Vignoles.
-This program runs biannually at the Blair School of Music.
-In June 2016, McGuire joined the faculty of the Seagle Music Colony as music director for the premiere of the American grand opera Roscoe.
-McGuire also coached the singers for Albany Symphony’s concert version of Roscoe, which featured soprano Deborah Voigt in the lead role of Veronica.
+McGuire has enjoyed many faculty appointments at summer programs.
+She was a repetitor at the AIMS festival in Graz, Austria, from 2008-10.
+In 2014, she cofounded a summer mentoring program for young professional vocal coaches with collaborative pianist Roger Vignoles, which continues to run biennially.
+In 2016, McGuire joined the faculty of the Seagle Festival as music director for the world premiere of the grand opera Roscoe.
+McGuire also coached the singers for the Albany Symphony’s concert version of Roscoe, which featured soprano Deborah Voigt in the lead role of Veronica.
 In 2019, McGuire joined the faculty of the Boston Conservatory Opera Intensive as conductor, presenting opera scenes on the Palau de Les Arts in Valencia, Spain.
 In June 2020, McGuire coached singers virtually for the summer festival Poco a Poco.